fiskl-accounting/help-docs/docs/Core-Features/Accounting/cash-vs-accrual.md

 ## Key differences

-1. **Timing**: Cash accounting focuses on immediate cash flow, while accrual accounting focuses on when value is exchanged.
+1. **Timing**: Cash accounting focuses on immediate cash flow, while accrual accounting focuses on when value is exchanged

-2. **Complexity**: Cash accounting is simpler, while accrual accounting requires more detailed record-keeping.
+2. **Complexity**: Cash accounting is simpler, while accrual accounting requires more detailed record-keeping

-3. **Financial picture**: Accrual accounting often provides a more accurate long-term view of business performance.
+3. **Financial picture**: Accrual accounting often provides a more accurate long-term view of business performance

 ## Benefits of each method